wearelighthouse/editorial-style-guide/README.md

 ### Dates

-If written out in full, dates should be in the format __weekday (full word), day (numeric), month (word), year (full numeric)__: 'Tuesday 4 July 2017'.
+If written out in full, dates should be in the format 'Tuesday 4 July 2017'.
 When omitting the weekday, day or year, keep the same order but omit the unnecessary elements: '10 August 2018', 'July 2015', '17 January'.

 ### Punctuation